brandonbrown/DWA/ClassContent/Module-2-Pitch/RFP.md

 •	Custom software or app development
 •	Mobile device optimization
 •	Testing & quality assurance
+•	Timeline for Completion
+•	Final Deliverables

 For a task like Information Design, maybe the deliverables are a site map and wireframes.
-For Visual Design, it may be a prototype or static images.
-Something like Project management doesn’t really have a deliverable but it’s a non-trivial part of the process and doing it well is a valuable part of successful projects.
-Aim to be explicit about what you will deliver but it’s OK if you don’t know exactly what’s involved.
+For Visual Design, it may be a prototype, mood board, or high-fidelity compositions.
+Something like Project management won't really have a deliverable, however it should be clearly outlined which tools, processes, and communication expectations you'll be holding yourself to.
+Aim to be explicit about what you will deliver, and remember to reach out for critique and feedback to find your blindspots.

-Additional things to include in the scope here, if applicable:

-•	Timeline for Completion
-•	Deliverables

 ### Information Architecture
 As much as the visual design impacts visitors' perception of your company is the information design: how well thought out are your major site sections and navigation schema?
 If you already have a good idea how you'd like to organize it, include that here.
-(If not, that's OK too -- that'll be one of the first things you'll do during the sprint and discovery phases with your instructors.)
+(If not, that's OK too -- that'll be one of the many things you'll do during the sprint and discovery phase with your instructors.)

 ### Project Timeline
 How will you fit your project into the time allotted over the next two or three months?
 Discuss timeline expectations with all of your final instructors.

 ### Technical Requirements
-This is a broad subject but your goal here is to describe what limitations or requirements you know in advance.
-An application is, at its core, a technical product, so these are the details that may most materially impact the schedule and deliverables.
-Some examples of technical requirements include:
+This is where detail really matters.
+To the smallest detail, outline your application's feature set.
+This section will see the most revisions as you research and obtain feedback from your peers.

 ### E-commerce
 Do you expect to sell products or charge credit cards?
 A non-profit may only want to accept simple (or recurring) donations but retail merchants require shopping carts, user accounts, inventory control, shipping calculators, and security.